alexchandler100/MAT_180/colorized/README.md

 and compare performance.
 ```

 As our project is quite ambitious, the most complex part was to understand how diffusion models work.
 This is why, most of our work and of our research is explained in the theory section.
 Concerning the implementation, most of the papers we are reffering to, published their code in github ([1],[2]).
 As exploring and understanding the theory behind diffusion models took us 3 to 4 weeks in total, we have chosen to draw inspiration from these github repository, as well as articles going through these implementations like [the one from Hugging Face](https://huggingface.co/blog/annotated-diffusion).
-Even tho we got inspired from these codes, we can note that some algorithms had to be modified to adapt to conditional diffusion.
+Even though we got inspired from these codes, we can note that some algorithms had to be modified to adapt to conditional diffusion.

 As our project requires to use a neural network with an encoder-decoder architecture with complex types of layers, we are using the python library PyTorch.
 Thus, most of the objects that we are manipulating are not numpy arrays, but PyTorch tensors.
 These tensors behaves like numpy arrays, but are more convenient to track the operations and therefore compute the gradients required by the backpropagation step.
 To do so, PyTorch uses automatic differenciation, which consists of building an implicit computational graph when performing mathematical operations.
 By knowing the derivative of elementary mathematical operations, it is then possible to compute efficiently the gradient of every functions.